-B-7.
-Adult Education
+Adult Education B-8.

 The National Education Association supports adult education programs that provide lifelong educational and career opportunities.
 Adult education is the practice of educating adults through non-college credit classes.
-The Association recognizes the importance of high school completion, English language acquisition, parenting education, career training, and other adult education programs that provide students with an opportunity to become productive, effective, and responsible parents, citizens, and community members.
+The Association recognizes the importance of high school completion, English language acquisition, parenting education, career training, and other adult education programs that provide students with an opportunity to become productive, effective, racially just, culturally competent, and responsible parents, citizens, and community members.

 The Association believes that to have access to adult education programs, adult education students with minor children should have child care available at their educational sites during class time.
-(2006, 2013)
+(2006, 2022)

-B-8.
+B-9.
 Critical Thinking

-The National Education Association believes that critical thinking is an essential part of a wellrounded education.
+The National Education Association believes that critical thinking is an essential part of a well-rounded education.
 The Association also believes that educators play a vital role in teaching critical thinking skills through developmentally appropriate practices.
 The Association further believes that developmentally appropriate practices enable students to analyze, synthesize, evaluate, determine the importance and relevance of arguments and ideas, and identify erroneous or fallacious reasoning and logic.
 (2019)

-B-9.
+B-10.
 Independent Reading Skills